oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 You connect to the Remote Console using a web browser and, when prompted, supply the WebLogic Server login credentials along with the URL of the WebLogic Server Administration Server's administration port to which you want to connect.

-**Note**:  An Administration Server administration port is typically the same as its default port unless either an SSL port or an administration port is configured and enabled.
+**Note**:  An Administration Server administration port typically is the same as its default port unless either an SSL port or an administration port is configured and enabled.

 ### Setup

 To set up access to WebLogic Server domains running in Kubernetes using the Remote Console:

-1. Install and configure the Remote Console according to these [instructions](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md).
+1. Install, configure, and start the Remote Console according to these [instructions](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md).

-1. Start the Remote Console and connect to a domain, as described [here](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md#start-connect).

 1. To give the Remote Console access to an Administration Server running in Kubernetes, you can: